-- (iii) The enforcement of the obligations of a borrower in connection with the financing or refinancing of any project; and - (iv) Other matters relating to the exercise of the authority's powers under this chapter; - (b) Receive, hold, preserve, and enforce any security interest or evidence of security interest granted by a participant for purposes of securing the payment of the bonds; and - 10 (c) Act on behalf of the authority or the owners of bonds of the 11 authority for purposes of assuring or enforcing the payment of the 12 bonds, when due. - NEW SECTION.
+- (iii) The enforcement of the obligations of a borrower in connection with the financing or refinancing of any project; and - (iv) Other matters relating to the exercise of the authority's powers under this chapter; - (b) Receive, hold, preserve, and enforce any security interest or evidence of security interest granted by a participant for purposes of securing the payment of the bonds; and - 11 (c) Act on behalf of the authority or the owners of bonds of the 12 authority for purposes of assuring or enforcing the payment of the 13 bonds, when due. - NEW SECTION.
 Sec.
-13. (1) Any owner of bonds issued under this chapter by any authority, and the trustee under any trust agreement or indenture, may, either at law or in equity, by suit, action, mandamus, or other proceeding, protect and enforce any of their respective rights, and may become the purchaser at any foreclosure sale if the person is the highest bidder, except to the extent the rights given are restricted by the authority in any bond resolution or trust agreement or indenture authorizing the issuance of the bonds. - (2) The bonds of an authority are securities in which all public officers and bodies of this state and all counties, cities, municipal corporations, and political subdivisions, all banks, eligible banking organizations, bankers, trust companies, savings banks and institutions, building and loan associations, savings and loan associations, investment companies, insurance companies and associations, and all executors, administrators, guardians, trustees, and other fiduciaries may legally invest any sinking funds, moneys, or other funds belonging to them or within their control.
-However, a municipality under the auspices of which an authority was created and the county, city, or town within whose planning jurisdiction the economic development activity to be financed lies, may not invest in bonds issued by the authority. - NEW SECTION.
+13. (1) Any owner of bonds issued under this chapter by any authority, and the trustee under any trust agreement or indenture, may, either at law or in equity, by suit, action, mandamus, or other proceeding, protect and enforce any of their respective rights, and may become the purchaser at any foreclosure sale if the person is the highest bidder, except to the extent the rights given are restricted by the authority in any bond resolution or trust agreement or indenture authorizing the issuance of the bonds. - (2) The bonds of an authority are securities in which all public officers and bodies of this state and all counties, cities, municipal corporations, and political subdivisions, all banks, eligible banking bankers, trust companies, organizations, savings banks and institutions, building and loan associations, savings and loan investment companies, insurance associations, companies and associations, and all executors, administrators, quardians, trustees, and other fiduciaries may legally invest any sinking funds, moneys, or other funds belonging to them or within their control. - 31 NEW SECTION.
 Sec.
-14. This chapter provides a complete, additional, and alternative method for accomplishing the purposes of this chapter and must be regarded as supplemental and additional to
+14. This chapter provides a complete, 32 additional, and alternative method for accomplishing the purposes of 33 this chapter and must be regarded as supplemental and additional to 34 powers conferred by other laws.
+The issuance of bonds and refunding 35 bonds under this chapter need not comply with the requirements of any 36 other law applicable to the issuance of bonds.